davidmorton0/LogParser/README.md

 contains both, so if you don't use the -i option, it will show some errors as the default is ip4.

+Alternatively, the app can be run from the cloned repo by running the bin\\wlparser file.

 ### Options

   `wlparser -h`